YasirHasn9/dive-into-TS/README.md

 **_ note _**
 when ts can not predict the type of value , it referees to it as any. as developers try to avoid 'any' at all costs

+# -------------------

+we used to play with ts manually, but now we need in the browser. we can achieve this through install a global library that can do this for us \n

+**_ npm install -g parcel-bundler _**
+use sudo in front of it if does not work .

+how does it work ?
+parcel-bundler will receive a file , check it out and then gonna say 'oh , this is ts , cool, then lets pass the code inside this file , compile it and turn it into js and then load it into the browser , happy days.